 This chronological log provides invaluable context for any interactions you might have down the line.
 A sales rep can just look it up to see what was discussed last, what promises were made, and what the next steps actually are, so nothing gets forgotten.

 You always need to know where this specific sales account sits within your overall sales process, right?
-The account needs to clearly show any open opportunities related to it, detailing the deal size, its current stage in the pipeline, and when you expect it to close, usually.
+The account needs to clearly show any open opportunities related to it, detailing the deal size, its current sales pipeline stages, and when you expect it to close.

 What has this particular customer actually purchased from you previously?
-The sales account really should contain a full record of all past transactions, which means including specific product or service details, the dates they bought them, and their contract values, too, while also helping clarify what is sales contract is in practice.
+The sales account really should contain a full record of all past transactions, which means including specific product or service details, the dates they bought them, and their contract values, too, while also helping clarify how sales contracts are in practice.

 Types of Sales Accounts in Sales Management